jamzrob/uwat/README.md

 ### What is this repository for? ###

-* This is an iSpace project which focuses on the main website which include the front end and the back end
+* This is an Uwat project which focuses on the main website which include the front end and the back end
 * The front end using HTML, CSS, Javascript and React
 * The Back end Using Golang
 * Golang Version 1.7